How you can use personal financing to expand your business or get it off the ground.

 One way to keep track of how much you spent on business is to put the funds you intend to use for these purchases into your business account.
 Separating your business funds from your personal accounts makes it easy to determine what percentage of the interest you pay goes toward business expenditures.

-Pros and cons of using a personal loan for your small business
+Pros and cons of using a personal loan for a small business

 - Quick process.
 It can take weeks to complete the process for a business loan, whereas some personal loans are funded within a business day.

 - Startup friendly.
 Because you’re personally taking responsibility for the loan, your business does not need to meet any requirements.

 - Low interest rates.
 Good or excellent credit can typically get you lower interest rates for personal loans.
 A business loan could be more costly if your business credit isn’t as robust.